casablancarb/Social-Startups--Wiki-/README.md

 + Make the world a better place
 + Build things that may have a good impact on the community
 + It's a great way for beginners inside our group to learn other experience members, and also for for experienced people to do some hacking and experiment with new ways of doing things!

+# Check the Wiki for more details about the projects and roadmap!